hyperstack-org/hyperstack/README.md

 `Todo.new.save` will broadcast the changes to the Todo model to any authorized channels.

 ## Development

+HyperMesh is the merger of `reactive-record` and `synchromesh` gems.
+As such a lot of the internal names are still using either ReactiveRecord or Synchromesh module names.

 The original `ReactiveRecord` specs were written in opal-rspec.
 These are being migrated to use server rspec with isomorphic helpers.
 There are about 170 of the original tests left and to run these you